bsmith89/strain-corr/doc/manuscript/manuscript.md

 some strains were more dissimilar to the closest reference genome.
 Specifically, we found a median F1 score across all strains of 0.92, equivalent to the median F1 of 0.91 from the hCom2 benchmark.
-Interestingly, we do not find a negative relationship between the divergence of the benchmark genome and performance.
+We do not find a negative relationship between the divergence of the benchmark genome and performance.
 StrainPGC performance was nearly equivalent for the least diverged (F1 of 0.89) and most diverged genomes (F1 of 0.92).
 We conclude that it is reasonable to expect similar performance for